AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ### Schedule reports

 Administrator can set up scheduling tasks as per organization's requirements and users in the Learning Manager application are up-to-date according to the schedule.
 Similarly, Integration Admin can schedule skill export on a timely basis to be integrated with an external system.
-Sync can be performed on daily basis in Learning Manager application.&nbsp;
+Sync can be performed on daily basis in Learning Manager application.

-To configure your own FTP,&nbsp;sign in as an Integration Admin, and click&nbsp;**Custom FTP > Connect**.
+To configure your own FTP, sign in as an Integration Admin, and click **Custom FTP > Connect**.

 There are two types of authentications:

 ![](assets/custom-ftp-authenticationoptions.png)

-* **Basic:**&nbsp;In basic authentication, you’ll only need to provide the FTP domain&nbsp;url, username, and password.&nbsp;After providing the details, click&nbsp;Connect.
+* **Basic:** In basic authentication, you’ll only need to provide the FTP domain url, username, and password.
+After providing the details, click Connect.
-* **Certification:**&nbsp;If customer FTP supports&nbsp;certificate&nbsp;authentication&nbsp;then they can choose this option.&nbsp;After you click&nbsp;Generate SSH Key, the SSH key gets downloaded to&nbsp;your local machine.&nbsp;When you open the file, the key looks like,
+* **Certification:** If customer FTP supports certificate authentication then they can choose this option.
+After you click Generate SSH Key, the SSH key gets downloaded to your local machine.
+When you open the file, the key looks like,

 ![](assets/ssh-public-key.png)

-You must&nbsp;place&nbsp;this&nbsp;public key&nbsp;in&nbsp;your FTP&nbsp;server&nbsp;before you add the below details.&nbsp;Once you set the given key as the public key of your FTP,&nbsp;provide the FTP domain&nbsp;url&nbsp;and the username&nbsp;and click on **Connect **button to set up the connection.
+You must place this public key in your FTP server before you add the below details.
+Once you set the given key as the public key of your FTP, provide the FTP domain url and the username and click on **Connect **button to set up the connection.

-Once connection set up is done then automatically&nbsp;folders&nbsp;for&nbsp;import&nbsp;and&nbsp;export&nbsp;are created in the ftp location.&nbsp;After that import/export functionality&nbsp;is&nbsp;provided by&nbsp;Custom FTP.
+Once connection set up is done then automatically folders for import and export are created in the ftp location.
+After that import/export functionality is provided by Custom FTP.

 A custom FTP connector can be configured with only SFTP servers.